Luiz Duarte da Rocha

+Observation

+For the most up-to-date information, follow this link to the "Portuguese Wikipedia" - already translated into English.

 Career

 Duarte was born in Rio de Janeiro.

 He recorded two albums, but stopped recording in 1984 for 20 years before returning with a show titled “Caetaneando”.
 As an author, in 1988 he won the Jabuti Award for his book Irmão Grimm, Irmão Grimm.

 Awards

 He has received more than 16 awards and 63 nominations, including, for three times, the Prêmio Mambembe de Teatro - the most important theater award in Brazil -, and Prêmio Jabuti, the most important book award in Brazil.